worktheclock/replit.github.io/tutorials/01-introduction-to-the-repl-it-ide.md

 In the end, an IDE is just a glorified text editor.
 It lets you type text into files and save those files, functionality that has been present in nearly all computers since those controlled by punch cards.

-In this lesson, you'll learn how to use the Repl.it IDE.
+In this lesson, you'll learn how to use the Replit IDE.
 It has some features you won't find in many other IDEs, namely:

 * It's fully online.
 You can use it from any computer that can connect to the internet and run a web browser, including a phone or tablet.
 * It'll fully manage your environment for building and running code: you won't need to mess around with making sure you have the right version of Python or the correct NodeJS libraries.